 Key Highlights

-Trump Concludes China Visit with Trade, Oil, and Taiwan Dominating Talks Some traders rely on patterns derived from futures markets to inform equity trades.
-Futures often provide leading indicators for market direction. - China’s commitment to purchase U.S. oil could shift global energy trade flows and benefit American energy exporters, though the volume and timing remain unspecified.
+Trump Concludes China Visit with Trade, Oil, and Taiwan Dominating Talks Historical trends provide context for current market conditions.
+Recognizing patterns helps anticipate possible moves. - China’s commitment to purchase U.S. oil could shift global energy trade flows and benefit American energy exporters, though the volume and timing remain unspecified.

 - The order for 200 Boeing aircraft may provide a boost to the aerospace sector and support Boeing’s production outlook, pending final contract details.